ChainAgnostic/CAIPs/CAIPs/caip-319.md

-CAIP-319 defines a JSON-RPC method for a wallet to send notifications to a caller in a context authorized by or in a valid [scopeObject][CAIP-217] and, optionally, tagged with a [sessionId][CAIP-171] for maintaining session continuity.
+CAIP-319 defines a JSON-RPC method for a wallet to send notifications to a caller in a context authorized by or in a valid [scopeObject][CAIP-217] and, optionally, tagged with a [sessionId][CAIP-171] for maintaining session continuity if applicable.

 ## Abstract

-This proposal aims to define a standard method for wallets to send notifications to callers regarding events or state changes related to a specific, previously-authorized target chain (such as nodes of a specific blockchain or consensus community within a protocol).
+This proposal aims to define a standard method for wallets to send notifications to callers regarding events or state changes related to a specific, previously-authorized target network (such as nodes of a specific blockchain or consensus community within a protocol).
 It requires a valid [scopeObject][CAIP-217].
 It MAY be tagged with a [sessionId][CAIP-171] if the [CAIP-25][] session in which it is authorized is keyed by a sessionId (see